mkhaled87/deepracer-model/README.md

 # deepracer-model
-An ODE model of the DeepRacer
+An ODE model of the AWS DeepRacer Car.
+The model is provided as C++ code with Runge-kutta solver and as MATLAB script.